 While VR would’ve allowed the 5-year version of you to teleport in Dexter’s laboratory, AR would’ve let you interact with his laboratory from the comfort of your room.
 If you pointed the camera towards your window, maybe you would’ve seen the Powerpuff girls fighting with Mojo Jojo.
 Or, maybe you would’ve seen Fred Flinstone passing by you on your way to the school.

-HoloLens 2, Microsoft’s take on MR, is a pair of mixed reality headset.
+HoloLens 2, Microsoft’s take on MR, is a pair of mixed-reality headsets.
 They bring digital objects into your reality while allowing you to still interact with physical objects.
 Thus, if you ever wanted to feel like Tony Stark, HoloLens 2 might help you achieve that dream.
 Check out one business use case for HoloLens 2:

 We also have some projects MR based.
 Stay tuned, we might share impressive things soon.